Otrex/treblle-sdk-ts/README.md

 ## Description

-This SDK is intended for use in a Node.js environment.
+This SDK is intended for use in a Node.js (Typescript) environment.
 If you are unfamiliar with Treblle, please visit [treblle](https://www.treblle.com/) website for more info on the product, features and SDK options.

 ## Prerequisites

-It goes without saying that should have an active [Treblle](https://www.treblle.com) project in order for this SDK to be of any use to you.
+It goes without saying that you should have an active [Treblle](https://www.treblle.com) account and have created a project in order for this SDK to be of any use to you.
 This is because you would require treblle's `api_key` and `project_id` values in order to run the sdk.

 <!-- ## Installation